 The Tenth Commandment teaches a Christian to look outside of himself to the cosmic battle raging all around.
 We must be idealists and care about promoting what’s right.
 It teaches us to make whatever sacrifices needed in order to fight the good fight.

+Summary: the entire chivalric code requires self-sacrifice.
 One could spend a lifetime (and some have) pondering the nuances of Christ-like selflessness in the code of chivalry.
-But the point here is that self-sacrifice, even extreme self-sacrifice, is required by each aspect of the chivalric code.
+But the point is that self-sacrifice, even extreme self-sacrifice, is required by each aspect of the chivalric code.
 This is part of the beauty of chivalry, and part of what has always made it manly and attractive.
-It is a spiritual athleticism (not aestheticism): it preaches a passionate pushing of yourself beyond what you thought your limits were for the sake of something higher.
+It is a spiritual athleticism (not aestheticism).
+It preaches a passionate pushing of yourself beyond what you thought your limits were for the sake of something higher.

 It is a code to make you die to yourself, a way of life predicated on a vision outside of yourself – a vision you are willing to sweat and bleed and fight for.

+The world lives the opposite of sacrifice.
 This is a drastically different calling than you will find anywhere else in this world.
-Circling back to our hypothetical comment, chivalry is not something the world would ever develop.
+Circling back to our hypothetical comment, chivalry is not something any world would ever develop.
 That’s because the worldviews of pagandom are antithetical to the worldviews of Christendom.
 Darwinism preaches that the fittest should do what they must to survive.
 Christ preaches the opposite: the fittest should sacrifice, and even die for, the weak.
-Epicureanism, and its modern counterpart materialism, preach that a man should grab as much food and fun as he can: that he should spend the little time he has in life getting the maximum enjoyment out of it.
-Christ preaches the opposite: a man should put off his cravings whenever he needs to so that God can be honored and others around him can live well.
+Epicureanism, and its modern counterpart materialism, preach that a man should grab as much food and fun as he can: spend the little time he has in life getting the maximum enjoyment out of it.
+Christ preaches the opposite: a man should put off his cravings so that God can be honored and others around him can live well.

-The Church also needs chivalry.
-She needs Christians who will risk their lives to promote the gospel and God’s glory (something recent, pandemic-related events have shown she’s shamefully lacking right now).
+Change the church.
+The church also needs chivalry.
+She needs Christians who will risk their lives to promote the gospel and God’s glory.
+(Something recent, pandemic-related events have shown she’s shamefully lacking right now).

-God Himself calls you to be chivalrous, Christ-like, self-sacrificial Christians and will be with you in the adventure that comes if you choose to follow his call.
+Change your life.
+God Himself calls you to be chivalrous, Christ-like, self-sacrificial Christians.
+He will be with you in the adventure that comes if you choose to follow his call.
 “For the eyes of the Lord run to and fro throughout the whole earth, to give strong support to those whose heart is blameless toward him” (2 Chronicles 16:9a).

 [i] Swan, Charles and Wynnard Hooper, Translators and Editors.
 Gesta Romanorum: or Entertaining Moral Stories.
 Dover Publications: Toronto, Ontario.
 1959.
 P 6